Ex-president Kirchner charged in Argentina corruption scandal

-Ex-Argentina president Cristina Kirchner was charged with corruption as a judge asked that her parliamentary immunity be lifted so she can be detained, reports said Monday.
+Argentina's ex-president Cristina Kirchner was charged with corruption on Monday as a judge asked that her legislative immunity be lifted so she can be detained.

 She is accused of having accepted tens of millions of dollars in bribes in the notorious "corruption notebooks" scandal that has rocked Argentina's political and business elites.

-As a senator, Kirchner is protected by parliamentary immunity from imprisonment, although not from prosecution.
+As a senator, Kirchner is protected by lawmakers' immunity from imprisonment, although not from prosecution.

-Unless that immunity is lifted, she cannot be jailed, even if found guilty.
+Unless that immunity is lifted, which is highly unlikely, she cannot be jailed, even if found guilty.

 However, last month the Senate did vote to partially lift her immunity so that investigators could search her three luxury homes.